Diarrhoea in dogs

 Most episodes of mild diarrhoea are not serious – usually linked to scavenging or a change of diet – and will pass quickly within a couple of days with the right care.
 If your dog appears otherwise bright and well, and has vomited no more than once, follow these tips for what will hopefully be a speedy recovery:

-Withhold food for 12 hours and then offer small amounts of white meat such as boiled chicken or fish with white rice.
+- Offer small amounts of white meat such as boiled chicken or fish with white rice instead of their usual food.
 If there is no further diarrhoea, feed small amounts every two hours and then gradually mix in their usual food over 24 hours before giving them a normal meal.
 Continue to monitor their poop.

 If diarrhoea persists for more than two days, consult your vet.
 Even if your dog no longer has diarrhoea, you should contact your vet if they are not eating or are depressed or lethargic.

 Many owners are concerned when dogs eat and pass grass as they think it is a sign of illness, but they usually like to munch on it because it's tasty and fresh.